MovementLink Workout Programming

 Online Course

-At MovementLink, we are constantly testing and updating our workout programming based on anecdotes from world-class athletes and coaches and the latest scientific principles and methods.
+At MovementLink, we are constantly testing and updating our workout programming based on the latest scientific principles and methods and anecdotes from world-class athletes and coaches.
 We take a periodized approach (explained below) to programming our workouts and consider a wide variety of aspects that we’ll discuss here in this online functional fitness programming course.
 We will start at the highest level view and work our way into the extreme detail of how to choose exercises, weights, reps, and time domains to generate a specific stimuli for a specific workout.
 First, let’s take a look at some terminology that will aide us in the discussion.
 Please note, that the actual definitions of the below terms will be more general than what is provided below.
 We have provided you a description of the definition of each term in the context of how we use it within MovementLink’s programming.

 Programming - The actual design of the workouts and workout program.
 The MovementLink programming is designed with periodized macrocycles (defined below) with the intent of being customized to develop P.A.T.H.
 Results within the context of an individual’s real life.
 Through functional movements performed at relatively high intensities, WODs will develop skills that have real world transfer and usability whether it’s for sports or just everyday life.